 At Purdue, most merit scholarships are awarded to qualified freshmen based on academic information provided in your admission application.
 To learn more about the Trustees, Presidential and Marquis scholarships, you can head over to admissions.
-If you were awarded one of these as a freshman, you can view what's required to keep or renew your award here.
+If you were awarded one of these as a freshman, view what's required to keep or renew your award.

 Based on Financial Need - February 1 Deadline:

 - The Barbara Cooper Clark Memorial Scholarship - Available to students who are Purdue Physical Facilities employees, the child of a current or former Purdue Physical Facilities employee, or pursuing a degree in interior design or industrial technology.

 - The LaVerne Noyes Scholarship - Available to qualified descendants of World War I veterans.

 - The Law Enforcement Personnel Children's Scholarship - Available to a child of Law Enforcement Personnel or a child whose parent is deceased but was a member of Law Enforcement Personnel.

 - The Order of Amaranth Scholarship - Available to students who are related to an active member of the Order of the Amaranth who is affiliated with the Masonic Fraternity.